DataDog/terraform-provider-datadog/docs/resources/metric_tag_configuration.md

 ### Optional

+- **id** (String) The ID of this resource.
 - **include_percentiles** (Boolean) Toggle to include/exclude percentiles for a distribution metric.
 Defaults to false.
 Can only be applied to metrics that have a metric_type of distribution.

-### Read-Only

-- **id** (String) The ID of this resource.